 After all, there may not be “I” in teamwork, but teams still consist of individuals who have their own likes and dislikes, strengths and weaknesses.

 And, learning something about them will help you make the most of your team on the whole.

-So, here are some good questions to ask a new team in your one-on-one meetings:
+So, here are some good motivation questions for employees you can ask in your one-on-one meetings:

 These brief discussions will tell you something about your team’s goals and priorities.